mozilla/taar-experiment-v3-shield-study/TESTPLAN.md

 **Eligibility test 3 (ineligible locale)**

-* Change your locale to one that is not specified in Config.jsm
+* Change your locale to one that is not specified in Config.jsm (for instance: Afrikaans `af`)
 * Install the add-on as per above, with `extensions.taarexpv2.profile-age-in-days-test-override` set to `5` (or anything higher than 1 but lower than 10)
 * Verify that the study does not run